It can be pretty easy to get puppy aggression and dominance issues confused, especially if you're not familiar with normal 'baby dog' behavior!

 He does not try this new behavior with anyone else just me.
 HELP!!

-This is most likely about dominant behavior as much as sexual behavior.
-The nipping, biting, and 'humping' are all part of the natural way in which dogs interact amongst themselves and exert their dominance.
+The nipping and biting are part of the natural way in which dogs interact among themselves and exert their dominance.

-If your pup hasn't already been neutered then I would recommend getting that taken care of asap.
+If your pup hasn't already been neutered then I would recommend getting that taken care of.

-You will need to be firm with your dog and correct him consistently, although this isn't just about biting, if you follow the guidelines on my Puppy Biting page they should help dissuade him from this.
+You will need to be firm with your dog and correct him consistently, if you follow the guidelines on my Puppy Biting page they should help dissuade him from this.

 Also, he is not respecting you as his 'senior' or as the pack alpha, so you need to work on making sure he knows that you are above him in terms of seniority.